hsearcy/connect_four/README.md

 - Need to finish writing tests.
 I should really test individual methods instead of testing the controller because as I have it now each test is actually testing lots methods

 - Could also refactor WinDetection in the same way that I refactored Evaluation

+- UI could be WAY better...

+- Could make Alice a variable difficulty player by allowed users to specify the negamax lookahead depth